TeamofProgrammers/Bridge/README.md

+## About
+This bridge emulates an IRC leaf server.
+Users joined to the leaf are secretly discord users, however from the perspective of the hub, they are just normal users.
 ## Setup
 ### Requirements
 * UnrealIRCD - This product not tested on other animals.
-* It should go without saying, but you will need oper / root priviledges on the server this service is installed on.
-The service operates a bit like a server link between a
+* You will need oper / root priviledges on the server this service is installed on.
+The service operates a bit like a server link between a hub and a leaf.
 * Windows or Mono. .Net Core might work, but 🤷
 * This currently Relies on WinForms.
 During the early stages of development, I'm initializing the libraries from here, rather than from a service or console application, at least until I solidify how I want the library to work.
 Think of this as a scaffolding that will be removed once the building is complete.

 ### Build the Project
-* Open the BridgeMock_May2019.sln file in Visual Studio.
+* Open the Bridge.sln file in Visual Studio.
 * Build the project.
-* After building, BridgeMock_May2019.exe may be moved to wherever you like.
+* After building, Bridge.exe may be moved to wherever you like.
 Copy this and all DLL files from build directory into their own home (or just leave them..
 I don't really care)

 ### Get your Discord Token
 * There are dozens of guides out there on how to do this.
 Use google.